dellow/Web-Framework/README.md

 - JSHint (Extended)
 - Jasmine (Extended)

-> __Please note:__ When run without the `development` argument Browserify and Compass will run minified.
-This is by design to allow easier one time updates, without having to do a new release.

 <a name="profiles--production"></a>
 ### Production
 - Browserify (Minified)
 - Compass (Minified)
 - Imagemin

+> __Please note:__ When run with the `production` or without the `development` argument Browserify and Compass will run minified.
+This is by design to allow easier one time updates, without having to do a new release.
+In order to create an easily debuggable stylesheet and build JS file you'll need to run gulp with the `development` argument.

 <a name="watch"></a>
 ## Watch